— 5 —

 Formally, an adaptive analyst is an algorithm {\cal A} that, given a sequence f_1,R_1,\dots,f_t,R_t of queries and responses, returns a new query f_{t+1}\colon{\cal X}\to{\cal Y}, where we let f_1={\cal A}(\emptyset) be the first query the analyst chooses.
 We assume that the analyst {\cal A} is a deterministic algorithm.

-A useful idea is that we can represent an adaptive analyst {\cal A} as a tree.
+A useful idea is to represent an adaptive analyst {\cal A} as a tree.
 The root node is labeled by f_1={\cal A}(\emptyset), i.e., the first function that the analyst queries without any context.
 The holdout mechanism then returns a response R_1.
 This response is generally a sample quantity like the empirical risk.
 Note that the empirical risk R_S(f_1) can only take on n+1 possible values.
-This is because we consider the zero-one loss, which can only take the values in the set {\cal R}=\{0, 1/n, 2/n,\dots, 1\}.
+This is because the zero-one loss can only take values in the set {\cal R}=\{0, 1/n, 2/n,\dots, 1\}.
 So, it makes sense to assume that R_1\in{\cal R} takes values in the same set.
 We can always achieve this by rounding R_1 to the nearest multiple of 1/n without changing the response significantly.

 Each possible response value r\in{\cal R} creates a new child node in the tree corresponding to the function f={\cal A}(r) that the analyst queries when receiving the response r to the first query f_1.
 This gives us n+1 children to the root node, one for each possible response r\in{\cal R}.
 Each child corresponds to one function.
-In this manner, we recursively continue the process until we have a tree of depth k and degree n+1.
+In this manner, recursively continue the process until you have a tree of depth k and degree n+1.

 Constructing a tree of depth k and degree n+1 representing an adaptive analyst.
 Each node corresponds to the predictor the analyst chooses based on the responses seen so far.